 In order for individuals to engage in sexual activity of any type with each other, there must be consent prior to and during sexual activity.
 Consent is clear and knowing permission for specific sexual activity given through voluntary words or actions.
 Consent can be given by word or action, but non-verbal consent is not as clear as talking about what you want sexually and what you don't.
 Consent to some form of sexual activity cannot be automatically taken as consent to any other form of sexual activity.
 Previous consent does not imply consent to sexual activity in the future.
-Silence or passivity -- without actions demonstrating permission -- cannot be assumed to show consent.
+Silence or passivity - without actions demonstrating permission - cannot be assumed to show consent.
 Consent, once given, can be withdrawn at any time.
 There must be a clear indication that consent is being withdrawn.
 Additionally, there is a difference between seduction and coercion.
 Coercing someone into sexual activity violates this policy in the same way as physically forcing someone into sex.
 Coercion happens when someone is pressured unreasonably for sex.

 Because alcohol or other drug use can place the capacity to consent in question, sober sex is less likely to raise such questions.
-When alcohol or other drugs are being used, a person will be considered unable to give valid consent if they cannot fully understand the details of a sexual interaction (who, what, when, where, why, or how) because they lack the capacity to reasonably understand the situation.
+When alcohol or other drugs are being used, a person will be considered unable to give valid consent if they cannot fully understand the details of a sexual interaction (who, what, when, where, why or how) because they lack the capacity to reasonably understand the situation.
 Individuals who consent to sex must be able to understand what they are doing.
 Under this policy, "No" always means "No," and "Yes" may not always mean "Yes."
-Anything but a clear, knowing and voluntary consent to any sexual activity is equivalent to a "No."
+Anything but a clear, knowing, and voluntary consent to any sexual activity is equivalent to a "No."

-13. Overview of GCSOM Expectations with Respect to Consensual Relationships
+11. Overview of GCSOM Expectations with Respect to Consensual Relationships

-There are inherent risks in any romantic or sexual relationship between individuals in unequal positions (such as teacher and learner, supervisor and employee).
+There are inherent risks in any romantic or sexual relationship between individuals in unequal positions (such as teacher and learner, supervisor, and employee).
 These relationships may be less consensual than perceived by the individual whose position confers power.
 The relationship also may be viewed in different ways by each of the parties, particularly in retrospect.
 Furthermore, circumstances may change, and conduct that was previously welcome may become unwelcome.
 Even when both parties have consented at the outset to a romantic or sexual involvement, this past consent may not remove grounds for a later charge of a violation of applicable student and employee policies.
 GCSOM does not wish to interfere with private choices regarding personal relationships when these relationships do not interfere with the goals and policies of the School of Medicine.

-14. Sexual Misconduct Educational Programming and Training
+12. Sexual Misconduct Educational Programming and Training

-Because GCSOM recognizes sexual misconduct as an important issue, GCSOM provides educational programming to a variety of groups such as: campus personnel (public safety, faculty, and staff), incoming students, matriculating students, new employees and faculty, and members of student organizations.
+Because GCSOM recognizes sexual misconduct as an important issue, the Title IX Coordinator and/or Human Resources will be responsible for providing educational programming to a variety of groups such as: campus personnel (public safety, faculty and staff), incoming students, matriculating students, new employees and faculty, and members of student organizations.
+The programming may be presented by the Title IX Coordinator,